-Many researchers tried to find efficient and effective methods to realize unlearning rather than naive retraining, and there are several common challenges, which are summarized as follows. \textit{Stochasticity of training}: A huge amount of randomness exists in the training process in machine learning, especially in complicated models' training periods such as CNNs \cite{gu2018recent} and DNNs \cite{sze2017efficient}.
-This randomness makes the training result non-deterministic \cite{bourtoule2021machine} and raises difficulties for machine unlearning to estimate the contribution of the specific erased data sample. \textit{Incrementality of training}: The training process in machine learning is an incremental procedure.
-In other words, the model update on the former data point will influence the contribution of the data points fed into the model after this data.
-Determining a way to effectively remove the influence of the to-be-erased data samples from the trained model is challenging for machine unlearning \cite{koh2017understanding}. \textit{Catastrophe of unlearning}: \citeauthor{nguyen2020variational} \cite{nguyen2020variational} indicated that an unlearned model usually performs worse than the model retrained from scratch.
-Especially when an unlearning method tries to remove a huge amount of data samples, the degradation could be exponential.
+Many researchers have tried to find efficient and effective methods to implement unlearning rather than naive retraining, and there are several common challenges, which are summarized as follows. \textit{(1) Stochasticity of training}: A huge amount of randomness exists in the training process in machine learning, especially in complicated models' training periods such as CNNs \cite{gu2018recent} and DNNs \cite{sze2017efficient}.
+This randomness makes the training results non-deterministic~\cite{bourtoule2021machine} and raises challenges for machine unlearning to estimate the impact of the typical erased samples. \textit{(2) Incrementality of training}: The training process in machine learning is incremental, meaning that the model update from one data point influences the contribution of subsequent data points fed into the model.
+Deciding a way to effectively remove the contributions of the to-be-erased samples from the trained model is challenging for machine unlearning \cite{koh2017understanding}. \textit{(3) Catastrophe of unlearning}: \citeauthor{nguyen2020variational} \cite{nguyen2020variational} indicated that an unlearned model typically has worse model utility than the model retrained from scratch.
+The degradation would be {severe}, especially when a method tries to delete a huge amount of data samples.
 They referred to such sharp degradation as catastrophic unlearning \cite{nguyen2020variational}.
-Although several studies have explored ways to mitigate unlearning degradation by bounding the loss function or restricting unlearning threshold, how to eliminate catastrophic unlearning is still an open problem.
-Recently, many studies put efforts into solving these three main challenges and proposed many novel mechanisms which promote the progress of machine unlearning.
+Although several studies mitigate model utility degradation by bounding the loss function or restricting the unlearning update threshold, eliminating catastrophic unlearning remains an open problem.
+Recently, many studies have put efforts into solving these three main challenges and proposed many novel mechanisms that promote the progress of machine unlearning.